 [U] Don’t forget your umbrella.
 In Cuba, when it rains, it pours and you’ll have water up to your ankles in no time.
 Not that an umbrella will do anything to solve that problem but ‘bring boots’ doesn’t start with a U.

 [V] Take pictures of every ‘Hasta la Victoria siempre’ or other propaganda you see.
 You might want to consider extra storage.

 [W] Get your money stolen by a girl that hits on you at a party but turns out to be a whore (I would have written prostitue but P was taken already – this happened to my friend who was travelling with me).

 [X] Look for a relevant word that starts with an X for hours but don’t find a single one.
 Suggestions anyone?

 [Y] Drink yummy fresh fruit juices.

 [Z] Zigzag your way through the market stalls and troba singers in the cobbled streets of Trinidad.

 Alright, now that you know all the coolest – excuse me swaggest – things to do in Cuba, it’s time for some practical stuff.
 Check out these Cuba Travel Tips from fellow blogger Raphael!

 This article contains affiliate links.
-Whenever you buy something through one of these, I receive a small commission, without any extra cost to you.
+If you make a purchase or booking through one of them, I’ll receive a small commission, with no extra cost to you.
 Thank you!